Prompt Asks for 10 Items, Model Returns 3 and Stops

 FAQ

 • Should I just ask for “as many as you can think of”?
-That makes count unpredictable.
-If downstream cares about N, ask for N and validate.
+That makes the count unpredictable and tends to return fewer, safer items.
+If anything downstream depends on N, ask for N and validate the count.

 • Does asking for “high quality” or “creative” help?
 Marginally.
-Diversity axis and per-item template help more.
+A concrete diversity axis and a per-item template move the needle far more than adjectives.

 Tags: #Prompt engineering #Troubleshooting #llm-output #list-output #structured-output